 Kalole was born and raised in Malawi, and moved to the United States as teenager.
 After completing his undergraduate studies, he taught English to high school and middle school students in Bordeaux, France.
 Before joining Partners in June 2019, Kalole was working with SEEDCO, a Baltimore based non-profit that provides workforce development training and access to social services to formerly incarcerated youth and adults.
 Prior to this, he worked for the International Youth Foundation (IYF), where he supported youth livelihood and household economic strengthening projects in Zimbabwe.

-At PartnersGlobal, Kalole serves as Senior Program Associate for Sub Saharan Africa.
+At PartnersGlobal, Kalole serves as Senior Program Associate for Africa.
 In this role, he supports projects in Senegal and Burkina Faso which focus on improving road safety and collaboration between law enforcement and civilians.

 He holds an M.A in Security and Development from the Middlebury Institute of International Studies at Monterey in California and a Bachelor’s degree in French and Mass Communication from State University of New York College at Oneonta.
 His passions include making music, Arsenal F.C and mentoring youth.